 Pet digital X-rays are a crucial diagnostic tool in veterinary medicine, providing valuable information to help diagnose various medical conditions ranging from broken bones to internal issues.
 Digital X-rays offer a significant advantage over traditional methods, as they make detecting even subtle changes in the pet’s body easier.
 X-rays for cats and dogs capture images of the pet’s body using a small amount of radiation, producing clearer and sharper images than traditional X-rays.
 This allows veterinarians to view the images from multiple angles.

-Before the digital x-ray is taken, your pet may need to be sedated.
-This depends on the location of the body being imaged and the level of cooperation of the pet.
-The pet is then positioned on a special x-ray table, and the digital x-ray machine is positioned around the area of interest.
+Before the digital X-ray is taken, your pet may need to be sedated, depending on the location of the image and the level of cooperation of the pet.
+The pet is then positioned on a special table, and the digital X-ray machine is positioned around the area of interest.
 A veterinarian then reviews the digital images to help diagnose any underlying health problems.

-It’s important to understand that digital x-rays should only be done when led by a veterinarian.
-The results should be interpreted by a veterinarian who thoroughly knows your pet’s medical history and current symptoms.
-Digital x-rays are a safe and non-invasive method of imaging with a low risk of radiation exposure, but as with any medical procedure, it’s important to weigh the risks and benefits before proceeding.
+It’s important to understand that digital X-rays should only be done when led by a veterinarian.
+The results should be interpreted by a veterinarian who knows your pet’s medical history and current symptoms.

 Another important benefit of digital X-ray technology is that it emits significantly lower radiation levels than traditional X-rays.
 With this advanced technology, we are dedicated to providing the best possible care for your pet.
 Contact us today if you’d like to schedule an X-ray appointment for your pet.